iMovR Synapse Adjustable Height Table Review

 Firing up the Synapses

 Which brings us to the new Synapse tables.
 Our colleagues over at iMovR have just introduced their new Synapse line of electric adjustable height tables as a more affordable alternative to their pricier kin, with some interesting new twists.
-The new Synapse Scrum Table starts at only $1,399, and the full-featured Synapse Conference Table starts at only $2,109.
+The new Synapse Multi-Purpose Table starts at only $1,399, and the full-featured Synapse Conference Table starts at only $2,109.
 At prices like these the sit-stand meeting can be within reach of just about any company’s budget.

 Scrum, You Say?